Oluwasetemi/css-note/slides.md

 ```

 The box starts at its default size, grows to 1.5 times its default size, and then shrinks back to its original size.
-Alternatively, we can use the <kbd>animation-direction</kbd> property to achieve this effect
+Alternatively, we can use the `animation-direction` property to achieve this effect

 ```html {monaco-run}
 <style>